joeyy5588/Eyes-Talk/README.md

 # Eyes-Talk

 ## Introduction
-A blink-detection method allowing physically impaired to select desire Mandarin Phonetic Symbol by blinking.
+A blink-detection method allowing physically impaired to select desire Mandarin Phonetic Symbol by calculating the blinking period.

 ## Usage
 ```